← Back to Library

 "Feng Shui is just Chinese superstition"

-Feng Shui began as empirical geographic and architectural observation.
-Ancient practitioners learned that south-facing homes receive optimal sunlight, that curved waterways retain sediment (wealth), and that wind-sheltered valleys support better agriculture.
+Feng Shui began as geographic and architectural observation.
+Ancient practitioners learned that south-facing homes receive useful sunlight, that curved waterways retain sediment and resources, and that wind-sheltered valleys support better agriculture.
 The metaphysical layer was added later to encode these practical insights.

 "You need expensive cures and crystals"

 Classical Feng Shui relies on spatial arrangement, orientation, and natural elements — not commercial products.
-The most powerful Feng Shui adjustments are free: decluttering, adjusting furniture placement, improving lighting, and maximizing natural airflow.
+Core Feng Shui adjustments are often free: decluttering, adjusting furniture placement, improving lighting, and maximizing natural airflow.
 Commercial "Feng Shui products" are a modern invention with no basis in classical texts.

 "There is one universal Feng Shui formula"

-Different people have different favorable directions based on their Bazi (birth chart) and personal Gua number.
+Different people may have different favorable directions based on their Bazi (birth chart) and personal Gua number.
 What is auspicious for one person may be inauspicious for another.
-Classical Feng Shui is always personalized to the occupant, the building, and the surrounding landscape.
+Classical Feng Shui is typically contextual to the occupant, the building, and the surrounding landscape.

 DirectionTrigramElementLife DomainEnhancement